-Licenses: British Association of Beauty Therapy and Cosmetology, ITEC, California Estheticians License, Post-secondary Teachers License
+Licenses: From the British Association of Beauty Therapy and Cosmetology.
+ITEC, California Estheticians License, Post-secondary Teachers License

-As a teenager, Jane Wurwand worked at a salon in her native United Kingdom as a “Saturday Girl,” an entry-level apprentice that sweeps hair trimmings and sorts through and sterilizes hair-pins.
-But she fell in love with the business, and when she discovered skincare, she found the career path she would blaze.
-Today, Wurwand’s Dermalogica line is sold in more than 80 countries and her International Dermal Institute offers curriculum in 40 global locations.
-In 2011, Wurwand expanded her vision beyond skincare by establishing joinFITE (Financial Independence Through Enterpreneurship) to extend microloan to women in need around the world to help them establish businesses that can provide for themselves and their families.
+AS A TEENAGER, Jane Wurwand worked at a salon in her native United Kingdom as a ‘Saturday Girl,” an entry-level apprentice who sweeps hair trimmings and sorts and sterilizes hair-pins.
+She fell in love with the business, and when she discovered skin care, she discovered her destiny.
+Today, Wurwand’s Derrnalogica line is sold in more than 80 countries and her International Dermal Institute offers curriculum in 40 global locations.
+In 2011, Wurwand expanded her vision beyond skin care by establishing joinFITE (Financial Independence Through Entrepreneurship) to extend microloans to impoverished women around the world to help them establish businesses that can provide for themselves and their families.

-Who was your mentor?
-“I have been very lucky to have had great teachers along the way, beginning with my own mother.
-My mother was widowed very young with four daughters, and never remarried—never even dated!
-Her sole focus was on creating the best possible life for myself and my three sisters.
-She told me from the beginning: “Learn how to do something.”
-And she meant actually DO something, since she herself was a Registered Nurse.
-I have learned a great deal from professionals in our industry as well.
-One of these was Eve Taylor, who truly created modern aromatherapy.
-Another was Ken England, industry great and Redken superstar who taught me.
-‘Never believe your own publicity – you probably wrote it yourself.’
-I also believe in the Buddhist concept of “Beginner’s Mind”.
-In this sense, every person and every situation is your teacher.
-Every day, just let your mind go blank, and start fresh.
-Without a lot of baggage.
-It’s amazing how much your creative process opens up when you don’t preface everything with a lot of presumptions.”
+Who were your mentors along the way?
+“I have been very lucky to have had great teachers, beginning with my own mother.
+She was widowed very young with four daughters and never remarried.
+Her sole focus was creating the best possible life for her daughters.
+She told me from the beginning ‘Learn how to do something.’
+I have learned a great deal from professionals in our industry, such as Eve Taylor, who truly created modern aromatherapy, and Ken England, an industry great and Redken superstar who taught me ‘Never believe your own publicity—you probably wrote it yourself.’”

-What’s the best business advice anyone ever gave you?
-“Don’t try to please everybody.”
-This sounds obvious, but many brands lose their footing because they lose sight of who their key consumer is.
-Sometimes this happens out of greed, wanting to diversify and gobble up other segments which seem lucrative.
-Other times, it’s simply misguided.
+What’s the best business advice anyone ever gave you? “‘Don’t try to please everybody’.
+This sounds obvious, but many brands lose their footing because they lose sight of their key customer.
+Sometimes this happens out of greed, other times, it’s simply misguided.
 Someone gets what seems like a good idea, and BOOM, a jewelry design brand is suddenly in the business of baking designer cupcakes.
-Not to say that this never works.
-But Dermalogica’s success reflects the wisdom of a narrow focus.
-I love a good red lipstick, but I’ll let somebody else make it.
+Not to say this never works, but Dermalogica’s success reflects the wisdom of a narrow focus!
+I love a good, red lipstick, but I’ll let somebody else make it.”